 Soaring heights and beautiful views await you at Presbyterian Towers.
 Located just off of the exclusive downtown St. Petersburg waterfront, Presbyterian Towers offers upscale living for an affordable price.
 Residents can stroll along the Vinoy Basin waterfront and enjoy dining at one of the many restaurants in the area.

 Each apartment is bright and airy with ample closet space.
-Presbyterian Towers offers access to free Wi-Fi, a laundry center and a onsite consignment boutique.
+Presbyterian Towers offers access to free Wi-Fi and a laundry center.
 Residents enjoy gathering with family and friends in the large multi-purpose room, lounge or library and a lovely patio provides a great place to enjoy the beautiful Florida weather.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 We encourage and support an affirmative advertising and marketing program in which there are no barriers to obtaining housing because of race, color, religion, sex, handicap, familial status, or national origin.